-This airspace proposal is primarily focused on en-route IFPs, in the UK AIP, which use Daventry DVOR (DTY) as a materially important navaid.
-The scope of the proposal includes Standard Terminal Arrival Routes (STARs), their associated holding patterns, and en-route procedures dependent on DTY as a conventional navaid, which reference the VOR, where NATS is the primary Air Navigation Services Provider (ANSP).
+This airspace proposal is primarily focused on en-route IFPs, in the UK AIP, which use the Detling (DET) or Lambourne (LAM) DVOR as a materially important navaid.
+The scope of the proposal includes Standard Terminal Arrival Routes (STARs) and holding patterns dependent on/ referencing the DET or LAM DVOR as a conventional navaid; where NATS is the primary Air Navigation Services Provider (ANSP).

 Airport-based procedures such as Standard Instrument Departures (SIDs) and Instrument Approach Procedures (IAPs) are not relevant to the en-route scope of this proposal.
-Airport operators are separately developing their own equivalent procedures to mitigate the removal of DTY DVOR.
+Airport operators are separately developing their own equivalent procedures to mitigate the removal of the DET and LAM DVORs.

-As described in Section 8.2.1 below, there are several methods in which a STAR/ Hold's dependency on a navaid can be removed.
-As such, each STAR and Hold has been evaluated in order to determine the most appropriate method in which to remove the dependency from DTY.
+As described in Section 8.2.1 below, there are several methods in which a STAR or a Hold's dependency on a navaid can be removed.
+As such, each STAR and Hold has been evaluated in order to determine the most appropriate method in which to remove the dependency from the DET and LAM DVORs.
 This method improves the overall network connectivity, reduces duplication and accounts for the current usage levels.